dbuchwald/6502/Software/README.md

 ### Keyboard connection

 Even if you don't intend to use keyboard just yet, you still need to upload the controller sketch to ATtiny4313.
 Recommended way of doing that is to use onboard AVR-ISP connector and some kind of AVR programmer.
-I used USBASP programmer and it works lovely directly from Arduino IDE.
-The sketch to upload is in `Arduino/keyboard-4313` folder.
+I used USBasp programmer and it works lovely directly from Arduino IDE.
+The sketch to upload is in `Arduino/keyboard-4313` folder. **PLEASE NOTE:** by default, Arduino IDE will not set fuses of your ATtiny4313 to reflect your clock settings.
+This can result in unpredictable behavior and/or failure of keyboard connection.
+Make sure you invoke "Tools->Burn bootloader" before uploading the sketch to ensure correct operation.
+See [issue #50](https://github.com/dbuchwald/6502/issues/50) for additional details.

 After successful sketch upload, flash your rom with `Software/rom/19_keyboard_test`.
 Connect your PS/2 keyboard to the port and try pressing some keys - you should see messages on the LCD with confirmation.